U.S. Alerts

 Night

-Wednesday Night: A chance of showers and thunderstorms.
-Partly cloudy, with a low around 75.
-North wind around 5 mph becoming calm.
-Chance of precipitation is 40%.
+Saturday Night: A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 2am.
+Mostly cloudy, with a low around 73.
+Southeast wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 70%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Chance